-Every service user, including all children and young people, will have an agreed initial support plan within two weeks of entering the service, allowing for a trauma informed approach which requires building of relationships and stabilisation of the client in relation to their needs.
+Every service user will have an agreed support plan, ideally within two to four weeks of entering the service, depending on the client and allowing for a trauma informed approach which requires building of relationships and stabilisation of the client in relation to their additional complex needs.
 This timescale will ensure that the immediate needs of the client can be identified and maximise the support available.

-The minimum requirements will be for an assessment and plan that will focus on the practical, legal, income, family and basic support needs of the service user and children.
+The minimum requirements will be for an assessment and strength-based support plan that will focus on the practical, legal, income, family and support needs identified by the service user.
 This will include identifying other agencies that may need to be involved or signposted to in order to meet needs.
 The support plan should be reviewed at regular intervals, led by the level of need for each service user, but no less than 10 weeks into stay and prior to move on from refuge if receiving resettlement support from the service.
 Service users should be made aware that they can request a review of their support plan at any time during their engagement in the service.
 Where the service user is not engaging with support planning there should be a clear plan that details the steps that will be taken to reduce barriers to participation and the service will record all contact and any support provided.

-The service will work in partnership with commissioners and service users to identify, pilot and develop appropriate support planning and outcome measurement tools.
+The service will work in partnership with commissioners and service users to pilot and develop appropriate support planning and outcome measurement tools.